Frequently Asked Questions

 Will there be program site visits?

-If a project is funded a program representative will plan to visit during the grant period to answer questions, offer helpful best practice information and learn what tools would be helpful in achieving project goals.
+If a project is funded a program representative will schedule a mid-project check in during the grant period to answer questions, offer helpful best practice information and learn what tools would be helpful in achieving project goals.

 What are the reporting requirements?